bifravst/bifravst/docs/firmware/Protocol.md

 the modem-uptime can be reduce and the smaller the total transferred amount if data becomes, the longer will your battery and your data contingent last.

+## NB-IoT as the cellular connection

+The firmware is configured to operate in NB-IoT mode to connect to the cellular network (albeit using TLS over TCP which is most likely not available in other NB-IoT networks outside of Norway).

 ## MQTT as transport protocol

 Bifravst uses MQTT to connect the device to the cloud provider.